How to Find Keywords for an Article: Tips to Get a Higher Google Ranking

 Not Featured - Traffic

-To explain the importance of keyword, let me give an example of what happens here at HubPages.
+To explain the importance of keywords, let me give an example of what happens here at HubPages.
 Each Hubber's account has a Legend Box at the end that shows the "Featured Status" of all the hubs.
 Your article may have one of the following statuses:

 - Not Featured - Traffic